gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The communication is only protected after both sides have configured the keys for sending and both sides have enforced the protection.

+To prevent downgrade attacks the key-management methods SHOULD include in its input to key derivation the offered list in priority order of protections solutions from the SCTP associations INIT chunk's DTLS 1.3 Chunk Protected Association parameter.
+By both peers including the sent and received list, respectively, in the key derivation any downgrade will result in a key-missmatch between the SCTP assocation initiator and responder, resulting in the SCTP assocation failing after having installed key contexts, thus preventing any down-grade attempt to weaking the security.
+Methods not including the list of offered protection solutions will enable a downgrade to such a key-management method.

 # DTLS Chunk Handling {#dtls-chunk-handling}